Anatomy of a SYN-ACK Attack

 A tiny amount of amplification is possible using SYN-ACK attacks, but it's possible to increase this amplification factor by targeting IP space that is allocated but unoccupied (meaning the IP is routable but no machine is currently deployed and/or handling network traffic).
 This scenario allows attackers to fully leverage TCP retransmission efforts, which in turn increases amplification factors and bandwidth consumption.

-When a normal machine receives an out-of-state SYN-ACK from a reflector, it will respond with a RST packet as shown below in Figure 6.
+When a normal machine receives an out-of-state SYN-ACK from a reflector, it will respond with a RST packet (Figure 6).
 This RST packet will be received by the reflector, and the TCP session on the reflector will be killed.

 21:33:15.173204 IP (tos 0x0, ttl 64, id 1, offset 0, flags [none], proto TCP (6), length 40)